wangziqi2013/wangziqi2013.github.io/_posts/2019-02-25-log-structured-nv-main-memory.markdown

 later.
 In addition, the paper also assumes that the LSNVMM accesses raw NVM device using special OS memory mapping interface.

-As stated by the previous paragraph, since there is no fixed home address for data items accessed using their virtual accesses, a mapping table maps the virtual address of a data items to another virtual address which resides in the memory mapped part of NVM.
+As stated by the previous paragraph, since there is no fixed home address for data items accessed using their virtual accesses, a mapping table maps the virtual address of a data item to another virtual address which resides in the memory mapped part of NVM.
 Note that the underlying VA to PA translation is still performed by unmodified paging hardware.
 By performing the translation for every read operation, each time a data item is overwritten, we can just append the updated data to the end of the log, and then relocate the data item by remapping the virtual address being updated to the end of the log.
 The difficulty